 Under “My Fields” you can add your fields by clicking on the “+Add Fields” button.
 The “Select” button is activated by default.
 First you need to select the year.
 The fields from which you can select in that year are highlighted in blue.
 You can select one or more fields by clicking on the field(s).
 When you are ready you click on “Save”.
 Then you will be asked to provide for each field that you selected the local field name and the variety.

 Under “My Fields” you can add your fields by clicking on the “+Add Fields” button.
 When you click on the “Draw” button you can draw your field by clicking at the corner points of your field.
 When you are ready you click on “Save”.
-Then you will be asked to provide for each field that you drawed the local field name and the variety.
+Then you will be asked to provide for each field that you drawed the local field name, the crop type and variety.

 Under “My Fields” you can add your fields by clicking on the “+Add Fields” button.
 When you click on the “Import” button you can drag and drop a .kml or a .zip file containing .shp+.shx+.dbf+.prj files with your field boundaries or browse to such files.
 When you are ready you click on “Save”.
-Then you will be asked to provide for each field in the shapefile the local field name, season and variety.
+Then you will be asked to provide for each field in the shapefile the local field name, season, crop type and variety.
 You can enter these data separately for each field or you can copy the data from the shp file but selecting the corresponding name from the attributes list (e.g. the “field name” that you have to enter corresponds with the “name” attribute from the .shp file).

 The satellite images that are used as background for drawing are satellite images from previous years.
 In the meantime the field borders may have changed.
 We therefore suggest to load the most recent greenness map for your field (via the “greenness” button) and edit the field borders so that they correspond with the field borders on the greenness map.
 Otherwise the greenness graph will not only represent the result of your field but also a part of the neighbouring field(s).